-He has been poet laureate for Gordon Institute of Business Science and has performed extensively over the years having been a part of the poetry movement, particularly in Johannesburg, in the late 90s/early 00s.
-This includes for corporate, arts and other events as well writing commissioned pieces for brands, campaigns and the like.
+He had a stint as a poet and was poet laureate for Gordon Institute of Business Science.
+He also performed extensively over the years having been part of the poetry movement, particularly in Johannesburg, in the late 90s/early 00s.
+This included for corporate, arts and other events as well as writing commissioned pieces for brands, campaigns and the like.
 He published two collections of poetry in 2005, has been published in poetry collections in the US, Brazil and Europe, has facilitated poetry workshops and ran various poetry properties.
-While not as active on the scene, Kojo continues to scribble and dabble in poetry.

-In the television space, he was part of the team that created and produced Afro Cafe (a music show), Emcee Africa (a pan-African reality music show), Making Moves (an entrepreneurial show), Zooming In On Men (a men’s lifestyle show) and Zwahashu (a lifestyle show).
-He has been a judge for the Business Arts South Africa (BASA) Awards since 2010, SA Fashion Week’s Scouting Menswear, the MTN Business App of the Year Awards, the Apple In Education Awards and Miss South Africa 2014, 2015 and 2016.
-He was also a judge for the reality television show, She’s The One, Seasons One (SABC3) and Season Two (E TV) and Chivas Regal’s social entrepreneurship competition, The Venture.
+He was part of the team that created and produced Afro Cafe (a music show), Emcee Africa (a pan-African reality music show), Making Moves (an entrepreneurial show), Zooming In On Men (a men’s lifestyle show) and Zwahashu (a lifestyle show).
+He has been a judge for the Business Arts South Africa (BASA) Awards since 2010 and is currently chairperson of the judging committee.
+He has also judged the MTN Business App of the Year Awards, the Apple In Education Awards and Miss South Africa 2014, 2015 and 2016 as well as on the reality television show, She’s The One, Seasons One (SABC3) and Season Two (ETV).